 Assembly Procedure: In general, the tower crane installation process begins with the construction of the tower's base, followed by the installation of the first section, which includes the diagonals that connect it to the base and a portion of the basal ballast, and finally, the slide.
 Find the cabin and the tower head.

-The pen and counter jib is then attached.
+The pen and counter jib are then attached.
 More basal ballast is added after the final counterweight is installed.
 The crane's boom is used to install new parts until the crane reaches its final height.

 A system in which the tower-cabin-head unit is narrower in section than the rest of the shaft is another option to enhance the height.
 The open-sided new portion is overlaid on the tower that surrounds the top unit.